John Baldwin (judge): Family

+William Dormer's unabridged original will is still available for viewing.

 Career

 Details of John Baldwin's early legal career are sparse.
 He joined the Inner Temple at some time before 1500, and was practicing in the Court of Requests by 1506.
 He was appointed a justice of the peace for Buckinghamshire in 1510.
 He gave his first reading at the Inner Temple in 1516, and served as treasurer from 1521 to 1523.

 In 1529 Baldwin was returned to Parliament for Hindon, and in 1530 was appointed Attorney General for Wales and the Duchy of Lancaster.

 He gave a third reading at the Inner Temple in 1531, and was appointed a Serjeant-at-law and King's Serjeant in the same year.
 In 1534 he was knighted, which Sir John Spelman considered 'unprecedented' for a serjeant.

 Further details of Baldwin's judicial career can be gleaned from the reports of Sir James Dyer, whose opinion of Baldwin was not always complimentary.
 In June 1535 Baldwin was required to pass sentence of treason on the Carthusian priors, as the remaining justices had departed before the verdict was rendered.
 Then, in later life Baldwin added to his landed estates.
 In 1536 he purchased a country home at Little Marlow, and in 1540 the site of the former Greyfriars monastery in Aylesbury.
 In 1538 Baldwin was involved, through no fault of his own, in a miscarriage of justice at the assizes at Bury, when a man was convicted of murder on the evidence of his young son, and after his execution it was discovered that the alleged victim was still alive.

 Baldwin was a circuit judge in Norfolk until 1541, and then served on the home circuit.
 After the death of Sir Robert Norwich, he was appointed Chief Justice of the Common Pleas on 19 April 1535, and served in that capacity until his death.

 He died 24 October 1545, and was buried in Aylesbury Church.